rwaldron/tc39-notes/es7/2017-01/jan-26.md

 DE: You're the expert in the world right now

 KG: Implementing it with several phases is obviously harder.
-I don' tthink it will be impos
+I don't think it will be impossible.

----disconnected for approx 2 minutes---

-DE: So, great, we are sticking with the munich plan but I am glad to have talked thsi through, for a number of months this has been outstanding.
+DE: So, great, we are sticking with the Munich plan but I am glad to have talked this through, for a number of months this has been outstanding.

 JHD can you restate the plan of record?

+DE: The POR is to evaluate the static members afterwards

-DE: As we discussed during the break, one approach would be to use a keyword to distinguish the location of where the defined thing goes: none → prototype, `own` → instance, `static` → class object.
+DE: As an alaternative: As we discussed during the break, one approach would be to use a keyword to distinguish the location of where the defined thing goes: none → prototype, `own` → instance, `static` → class object.
 To avoid mistakes caused by forgetting `own`, for variable definitions we'd allow `own x = 5` but not `x = 5`.

 MM: Allen and I are planning to actually write up this proposal